casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/return-values-tutorial.md

 Users interacting with the Casper Network must keep in mind the differences between session and contract code.
 Session code executes entirely within the context of the initiating account, where contract code executes on global state through a smart contract.
 Any action undertaken by a contract must initiate through an outside call, usually via session code.

-As session code executes directly from the account, there is no caller to return a value to.
-Instead, `runtime::ret()` allows for a contract to return information to the session code that called it.
-The session code can then store the returned information in a local `named_key` under the calling account.
+As session code executes directly from the account, the [runtime::ret()](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.ret.html) function allows for a contract to return information to the session code that called it.
+The session code can then store the returned information in a local [NamedKey](https://docs.rs/casper-types/latest/casper_types/struct.NamedKey.html) under the calling account.

 ## Contract Code {#return-contract-code}